dapr/docs/overview.md

 • **Event driven resource bindings**.
 Resource bindings and triggers further builds on event-driven architectures for scale and resiliency by receiving and sending events to and from any external resource such as databases, queues, file systems, etc.

-• **Actors** as the pattern for stateless and stateful objects that make concurrency simple with method and state encapsulation.
+• **Actors** Actors are the pattern for stateless and stateful objects that make concurrency simple with method and state encapsulation.
 Dapr provides many capabilities in its actor runtime including concurrency, state, life-cycle management for actor activation/deactivation and timers and reminders to wake up actors.
 Dapr also includes language specific actor SDKs built on this runtime for improved usability.
 And because these SDK share a common actor runtime, you even get cross-language actor support.

-•**Distributed tracing between services** to easily diagnose and observe inter-service calls in production using the W3C Trace Context standard.
+•**Distributed tracing between services** Dapr supports distributed tracing to easily diagnose and observe inter-service calls in production using the W3C Trace Context standard.

 ## Dapr distributed system building blocks